Dr. med. Dirk Manski

 Penile Implants

-Penile prothesis for treatment of erectile dysfunction are indicated after failure of intracavernosal injection or vacuum therapy in motivated patients.
-Patients have to be advised about the different prothesis systems including costs and technical differences, surgical risks (infection, perforation) and possible mechanical failure (Montague et al., 2011).
+Penile implants for treatment of erectile dysfunction are indicated after failure of intracavernosal injection or vacuum therapy in motivated patients.
+Patients must be advised about the different prosthesis systems, including costs and technical differences, surgical risks (infection, perforation), and possible mechanical failure (Montague et al., 2011).

-Advantages of semirigid penile prosthesis are the easy implantation, low risk of mechanical failure and low costs.
+The advantages of semirigid penile prosthesis are easy implantation, low risk of mechanical failure, and low costs.
 The disadvantage is the permanent semiregide erection, which can bother in everyday life.

 Hydraulic penile implants: